Blue pencil (editing): Non-photo blue pencils

 In the production of comic books, blue pencils have a different but overlapping usage.
 American comic books are typically illustrated by multiple specialists.
 The penciller does the initial drawing, the inker brushes black ink over the pencil art, and the colorist adds colors to photocopies or digital scans of the inked art.
 Some pencillers have worked with non-photo blue pencils.
 These cyan colored pencils leave marks that orthochromatic film for offset lithography does not capture, and digital scanners can filter that out.

 Editors used the same cyan pencils to add notes to art before publishing, like editors in the broader publishing industry.
 Original pencil art for comics was initially treated "as a means to an end rather than as an object of intrinsic value" but has come to be viewed as valuable art.
 The un-inked pencil drawings provide a more detailed representation of the original illustrators' work and have blue-pencil notes that sometimes go beyond technical issues to address ideas discussed in the creative process but never used in finished comic books.

 For similar reasons, some illustrators use red pencils that can be filtered out with xerography or digital scanners.
-Comic book artist Rob Guillory used checking pencils to illustrate Chew and Farmhand.
+Comic book artist Rob Guillory used such a red checking pencil to illustrate Chew and Farmhand.